How to Make Homemade Pies

-Learn how to make pies the old fashioned way.
-It's an art that's easily mastered, especially when you have Grandma's pie and pastry tips.
+Learn how to make homemade pies the old fashioned way.
+It's an art that's easily mastered, especially when you have Grandma's favorite tips for making pie and pastry.

 Mom made pies every week when I was a boy.
-And I have yet to find anything that can surpass the fragrant, sweet aroma of a freshly baked pie as it sits cooling at an open window.
-Sometimes a pie never got a chance to cool before began to disappear!
+And I have yet to find anything baked goods that can surpass the fragrant, sweet aroma of a freshly baked pie as it sits cooling at an open window.
+Sometimes a pie never got a chance to cool before it began to disappear!

-The practical baking tips below reveal how to make pies using any of the old fashioned pie recipes on this site.
+The practical baking tips below reveal how to make homemade pies using any of the old fashioned pie recipes on this site.
 Make a delicious homemade pie from scratch that's perfect for any occasion.
 Why not bake one tonight?
 Make your Grandma proud.

 The White House Cook Book (1913)